Diwali: Bhai Duj, Bhau-Beej, Vishwakarma Puja (Day 5)

 The last day of the festival, the second day of the bright fortnight of Kartik, is called Bhai Duj (literally "brother's day"), Bhau Beej, Bhai Tilak or Bhai Phonta.
 It celebrates the sister-brother bond, similar in spirit to Raksha Bandhan but it is the brother that travels to meet the sister and her family.
 This festive day is interpreted by some to symbolise Yama's sister Yamuna welcoming Yama with a tilaka, while others interpret it as the arrival of Krishna at his sister Subhadra's place after defeating Narakasura.
 Subhadra welcomes him with a tilaka on his forehead.

 The day celebrates the sibling bond between brother and sister.
-On this day the womenfolk of the family gather, perform a puja with prayers for the well being of their brothers, then return to a ritual of feeding their brothers with their hands and receiving gifts.
+On this day the womenfolk of the family gather, perform a puja with prayers for the well-being of their brothers, then return to a ritual of feeding their brothers with their hands and receiving gifts.
 According to Pintchman, in some Hindu traditions the women recite tales where sisters protect their brothers from enemies that seek to cause him either bodily or spiritual harm.
-In historic times, this was a day in autumn when brothers would travel to meet their sisters, or invite their sister's family to their village to celebrate their sister-brother bond with the bounty of seasonal harvests.
+In historic times, this was a day in autumn when brothers would travel to meet their sisters or invite their sister's family to their village to celebrate their sister-brother bond with the bounty of seasonal harvests.

 The artisan Hindu and Sikh community celebrates the fourth day as the Vishwakarma puja day.
 Vishwakarma is the presiding Hindu deity for those in architecture, building, manufacturing, textile work and crafts trades.
 The looms, tools of trade, machines and workplaces are cleaned and prayers offered to these livelihood means.

 Other traditions and significance

 During the season of Diwali, numerous rural townships and villages host melas, or fairs, where local producers and artisans trade produce and goods.
 A variety of entertainments are usually available for inhabitants of the local community to enjoy.
 The women, in particular, adorn themselves in colourful attire and decorate their hands with henna.
 Such events are also mentioned in Sikh historical records.
 In the modern day, Diwali mela are held at college, or university, campuses or as community events by members of the Indian diaspora.
 At such events a variety of music, dance and arts performances, food, crafts, and cultural celebrations are featured.

+In October 2025, the state of California made Diwali an official state holiday.